beakerbrowser/webdb/README.md

  - `url` String.
 The record to update.
  - `updates` Object.
 The new values to set on the record.
- - Returns Promise&lt;Boolean&gt;.
+ - Returns Promise&lt;Number&gt;.
+The number of records updated.

 Updates the target record with the given key values, if it exists.
-Returns `false` if the target record did not exist.

 ### table.update(url, fn)